Skip to main content

 The reporting service is a Windows Service that processes OpCon reporting data viewable and downloadable through Solution Manager.
 It extracts data from the OpCon database, transforms it, and loads it into a dedicated Reporting database, isolating reporting queries from the operational database for better performance.

-The service processes data immediately on startup and daily at 2:00AM.
+The service processes data immediately on startup and then by default at 02:00 (configurable via Schedule Time 1, with an optional Schedule Time 2).

 note